Do you think is easy to do a proper guide on about what to do and see in Malaga, and crop it in a short blog post?.

 When is the best time to visit Malaga

 Malaga is always beautiful, winter, summer or even springtime.
 If you want to enjoy every single moment may be the best time is around April and May, is not too hot and not cold and you have to opportunity to go to the beach as well.
 For us, it was very difficult because we are currently living in the UK, where the weather is not the best one so we always want to go somewhere where there are sun and beach.
-We have been in may and it was hot, but really acceptable, good weather for enjoy the city and don’t sweat and go to the seaside to swim.
+We have been in May and it was hot, but really acceptable, good weather for enjoy the city and don’t sweat and go to the seaside to swim.
+Check out all the best dishes Spain has to offer.

 What to see and what you can’t miss in Malaga.